Antunnaki/workforce-democracy-project/ops/COORDINATION.md

 ```
 Protocol TLSv1.3; ciphersuite TLS_AES_256_GCM_SHA384; CN=api-beta.workforcedemocracyproject.org; Verification: OK
 ```

+### Team access note (prod/beta)
+Ling and Junie have full local write access, terminal access (backend + frontend), and can modify local frontend files and backend code.
+They may push changes directly to git (docs/cleanup-20251210 branch currently in use) and run deployment/check scripts as needed.

 ### Done /Changelog
 - 2025-12-13: Switched to Singapore OpenAI-compatible endpoint with new international API key.
 Verified successful chat response from Qwen model.
 Test prompt: "who is my state representative in California?" completed in 4.6s.
 API is now fully functional.